How to Start Working Out After Sclerotherapy

 HomeBlog

 "When can I run again?"
 "Is it okay to go to my yoga class?"
 "How much walking is too much?"
-These are some of the most common and important questions we hear from our patients after they’ve had sclerotherapy.
-It’s completely normal to want to get back to the activities you love, and we want to help you do that safely.
-The period after your treatment is a delicate time when your veins are healing, and the right approach to fitness can make all the difference.
-Instead of guessing, we’ve created this detailed guide to answer your questions about exercise after sclerotherapy for spider veins.
-We’ll provide clear timelines and explain the science behind our recommendations so you can feel confident and in control of your recovery.
+These are the questions I hear all the time.
+It’s completely normal to want to get back to the activities you love after your procedure.
+The time right after treatment is crucial for healing, and the right approach to fitness makes all the difference.
+Instead of guessing, this guide gives you a clear, medically-backed timeline for working out after sclerotherapy.
+We'll cover what's safe and when, so you can feel confident and in control of your recovery.

 Key Takeaways